 If you’re still on the fence I would recommend you give the Leesa a try anyway.
 Worst case scenario…you order the Leesa, try it for 100 days, decide you don’t like it, get a refund, and then make the switch to Tempurpedic or another mattress brand.
 Best case scenario?
 You just found an amazing mattress that you love and saved yourself $2,600+.

 Now, if you’re a die hard Tempurpedic fan or just love the feel of memory foam, I would recommend this mattress to sleepers who:

 - Want a medium feel – the Cloud Supreme Breeze strikes a perfect 5 out of 10 on the firmness scale, where 10 is the most firm.

 - Want a memory foam mattress – the foams used in this mattress make for slower response times, deeper levels of sinkage and hug, minimal bounce, and almost no motion transfer.

 - Want a pronounced hug and contour – once again, the memory foam construction is designed to allow sleepers to sink deeper into the mattress.
 As this occurs, the foams will contour to shape of your body.
 Tempurpedic’s memory foam has a slower response, so this can leave some sleepers feeling overly enveloped or stuck.
 If you’re not sure if you’ll like that feel I highly suggest trying it in-store first.
 You’ll want to be sure you’re a fan of the deeper sinkage and hug if you’re seriously considering the Cloud Supreme Breeze mattress (or most high density memory foam mattresses, for that matter).

-- Have no objection to spending more money – personally, I do not believe the mattress is worth 3.5 times the amount of the Leesa.
-Yet if money is of no concern, my objections won’t play as much of a role.
+- Have no objection to spending more money – in my opinion, I do not believe the mattress is worth an extra $2,600+ over the Leesa.
+Yet if money is of no concern, the Tempurpedic is still an exceptional mattress by any standard.